‘I did sleep with students’: James Franco breaks silence on sexual misconduct allegations - NewsBreak

 ( WGN ) – Actor James Franco is breaking his silence about the sexual misconduct allegations made about him.

-Last summer, Franco, 43, settled a lawsuit filed by two women who were his former acting students, claiming that he abused his power by exploiting them under the guise of giving them opportunities.James Franco settles for $2.2M in school sex misconduct suit
+Last summer, Franco, 43, settled a lawsuit filed by two women who were his former acting students, claiming that he abused his power by exploiting them under the guise of giving them opportunities.Jury finds Kim Potter guilty in death of Daunte Wright

 Franco has kept quiet until recently, when he discussed it on “The Jess Cagle Podcast” on SiriusXM.
 He admitted to sleeping with students, but said that wasn’t his plan.